Specification for Archaeological Excavation

 Deposition of Archive and Finds

-- Completion of the project is dependent on the compilation of an ordered and integrated project archive by the archaeological contractor in accordance with this this Specification and with Management of Research Projects in the Historic Environment (MoRPHE).
+- Completion of the project is dependent on the compilation of an ordered and integrated project archive by the archaeological contractor in accordance with this Specification, the CIfA Standard and guidance for the creation, compilation, transfer and deposition of archaeological archives and with Management of Research Projects in the Historic Environment (MoRPHE).
 The archive must also be transferred for long-term curation to a recognised, accredited or trusted repository.
 An archive is defined as “all records and materials recovered during an archaeological project and identified for long term preservation, including artefacts, ecofacts and other environmental remains, waste products, scientific samples and also written and visual documentation in paper, film and digital form” (ARCHES).

 - The Archaeology Data Service advises that “Good data management from the very beginning of a project can be key to its success and makes preserving data and preparing it for deposit with ADS much easier”.
 The Written Scheme of Investigation must include reference to the archaeological contractor’s Data Management Plan.